Business Email Safety

 • Consider using the forward option rather than reply.
 When answering an email, "forward" the email and type in the correct email address to make sure the intended recipient is correct

-Information for this article provided by First Financial Bank, cyber experts from Inspired eLEarning, and the FBI.
+Information for this article provided by First Financial Bank and the FBI.